cppinclude/cppinclude/README.md

 ### project_dir

-Path to folder with sources.
-Often source files are located in *src* or *sources* folder, not in root folder of project.
+PPath to a folder that contains sources.
+Often source files are located in *src* or *sources* folder, not in the root folder of project.
-You can set in configuration file:
+You can set it in configuration file with:

 ```json
 {